 - 5.4 CONTROL PROCEDURES Flights shall be controlled by GNSS Flight Recorders (FR). - a.
-FRs to be used in the competition must be of a type approved by IGC before the scheduled beginning of the technical checks and must meet the requirements of the current version of Technical Specifications for GNSS Flight Recorders.
-A current calibration certificate must be provided for each FR. - b.
+FRs to be used in the competition must be of a type approved by IGC before the scheduled beginning of the technical checks and must meet the requirements of the current version of Technical Specifications for GNSS Flight Recorders. - FR calibration certificates are not required.
+However, to be considered by the Scorer, any calibration certificate presented must be current according to SC3 2.4.6. - b.
 For scoring purposes, each pilot will designate a maximum of two FRs, by submitting a Flight Log from each FR to be used.
 Additionally, the pilot must designate one of the two as the Primary Flight Recorder.
 Flight Logs must be submitted after the beginning of the training period and before 20:00 on the day before the FR will be used.
 (See note).
 See 5.4d for additional requirements for motorgliders.